 Mary & Elizabeth Hospital Blood Drive

-UofL Health – Mary & Elizabeth Hospital is hosting a blood drive May 24.
-More information as to the time and location of the drive is coming soon.
+UofL Health – Mary & Elizabeth Hospital is hosting a blood drive from 9 a.m.–2 p.m.
+Jan.
+25 in the Assembly Room (located on the ground floor).

 Please help us keep the shelves stocked with life-saving blood.
 Go to RedCrossBlood.org and search sponsor code MaryandElizabeth to reserve your preferred donation time.

 As a reminder, UofL Health employees do not have to clock out to donate and will not be penalized for time spent donating, provided that arrangements are made with leadership to create a plan for the employee’s critical and/or time-sensitive work during the donation timeslot.